gideontong/Amy/README.md

 npm start
 ```

+## Support

+If you need support, you can start with reference guides and Google searches.

+That said, if you have questions, feel free to [reach out to me](mailto:gideon@gideontong.com) if you have any questions.

 ## Contributing

+There are many ways you can contribute to the project, and we greatly appreicate all the work you want to put into helping me making Amy better!
+For example:

+* [Submit bugs and feature requests](https://github.com/gideontong/Amy/issues), and if you see a bug report, you can help verify it by testing it as well.
+* Review the [documentation](https://github.com/gideontong/Amy/blob/master/docs/README.md), then make a [pull request](https://github.com/gideontong/Amy/pulls) for anything from typos to new content.
+* Make comments on upcoming [changes to the source code](https://github.com/gideontong/Amy/pulls?q=is%3Apr+is%3Aopen+sort%3Aupdated-desc).

-If you'd like to contribute, submit a [pull request](https://github.com/gideontong/Amy/pulls)!
-I review pull requests thoroughly and would love to see what you can cook up.
+If you'd like to contribute directly to the code base, see the [contributor's guide](https://github.com/gideontong/Amy/blob/master/CONTRIBUTING.md) before getting started.
+But thank you so much if you'd like to contribute!
+Just submit a [pull request](https://github.com/gideontong/Amy/pulls), as I review pull requests thoroughly and would love to see what you can cook up.
 If you want to just submit an idea instead, feel free to submit an [issue](https://github.com/gideontong/Amy/issues) instead.

+### Feedback

+Feedback information coming soon.

 ### Maintainers

-Amy is maintained by primarily [Gideon Tong](https://gideontong.com), whom you can contact by email at `<gideon [at] gideontong.com>` or Discord `Gideon [#5433]`.
+Amy is maintained by primarily [Gideon Tong](https://gideontong.com), whom you can contact by email at `<gideon [at] gideontong.com>`.
 It has also seen contributions from [Max Buydakov](https://github.com/mbuyd) and [Amy Nguyen](https://www.github.com/amytnguyen01/).

 Issues opened by [Kevin Stubbings](https://github.com/Kwstubbs), [Brian Lam](https://github.com/brilam8), [Leo Zhang](https://github.com/Leo10250), and [Jesus Castillo](https://github.com/oscillatingneutrino) have also seen their suggestions implemented into the bot.